GREEK LOVE IN THE NEAR EAST AND NORTH AFRICA SINCE ANTIQUITY

 In the same book, An American initiated in war-time Naples, 1943-67 includes a first-hand account of sex in the boy-brothels of Tangier in 1943.

 Michael Davidson's loves in French Morocco, 1937-40 and 1947 is an English boysexual journalist's autobiographical account.
-A Chleuh Dance: Marrakech in 1947 is his description of a then regularly performed erotic dance by boys, Enthrallingly Wicked Tangier, 1939-48 is an account of his many liaisons in the Arab city then most famous for sex with boys, The Boys of the New Israel, 1948 is a chapter of personal appreciation of that country, and Cyprus 1954-7 presents the brief references to Greek love in his account of his time on that island.
+It mentions an erotic dance by Chleuh boys then regularly performed in Marrakech, and which he went on to describe at length in his Some Boys.
+Tangier, 1940-48 is his portrait the Arab city then most famous for sex with boys, which he later elaborated on in a chapter of his Some Boys.
+"Tel Aviv" is a chapter of personal appreciation of that country, and Cyprus 1954-7 presents the brief references to Greek love in his account of his time on that island.
+Some of what he wrote about the boys of the new Israel is included in this site's introduction to Palestine.

 In The Slave Trade Today (1961), investigative journalist Sean O'Callaghan described what he witnessed of the trade in slave-boys for sex in Aden and Jeddah.